OCT 24-27, 2024

 Fall foliage will be in full bloom as Stratton Mountain plays host to the original 29029 challenge.
 Join us where it all began!
-Fall in New England brings extreme beauty and the shortest/steepest hike on the 29029 schedule.
-Note that all participants will be staying in Stratton village hotels this year
+Fall in New England brings extreme beauty and one of the steepest hikes on the 29029 schedule.
+All participants will be staying in Stratton village hotels.

-This is the shortest of the 29029 routes but also the steepest.
+Short, steep, and straight... this is one of the most efficient climbing routes in the 29029 family.
 Beginning on Lower Standard ski run, the trail continues in a direct line underneath the gondola along Upper Standard to the summit.
 On a clear day, you can see the top of the mountain from the base.
 Consisting of grass, dirt and gravel, this terrain could be muddy with the variable weather conditions in Vermont during the Fall making waterproof shoes a must.

 - We rent out Stratton ski mountain for 4 days to give you the opportunity to do something extraordinary